2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/radmin/link-and-detail/index.md

 - `category` is the parameter name that the target view expects
 - `[key]` is replaced with the actual value from the clicked row

+The key can be the name of the field, an ID, or a GUID.

 ### See It in Action